 - Approved modular homes

 What credit score do you need for a USDA loan?

 If you’re applying for a guaranteed USDA loan, there are a few basic credit requirements you’ll need to meet.
 The USDA doesn’t set a minimum credit score requirement, but your application will get processed much faster if your credit score is at least 640.

 A credit score below 640 doesn’t automatically rule you out, but your application will go through stricter underwriting guidelines.
 This is to ensure you can handle the monthly payments.

-And finally, a USDA loan may be a good option for you if you’re still in the process of building your credit score.
+And finally, a USDA loan may be a viable option for you if you’re still in the process of building your credit scores.
 Your application may be approved even if you have a limited credit history if you can supply other credit references, like utility payments or rent payments.

 USDA Income Limits

 Income limits are set on all USDA loans to ensure the USDA loan program benefits low to middle-income families.
 These income restrictions are determined by various factors, including the median income for your local city or county.
 You can check your income eligibility to find out if you qualify.

 The size of your family also helps determine your eligibility.
 If you have a large family, then it’s expected you’ll need a more substantial income to live on, and you’ll receive more leeway.

 There are also different tiers of eligibility, depending on the type of USDA loan you’re taking out.
 For example, USDA guaranteed loans call for a moderate income, whereas USDA direct loans require applicants to fall in the low-income category.